cfchou/hakyll_site/posts/2013-05-11-polyglot-canbuildfrom.md

 classes/traits.
 It's been explained in detail in Section 12.6 in [Programming in Scala](http://http://www.artima.com/shop/programming_in_scala_2ed).

-I will create a trivial collection class called `Q` which bears no usefulness but can be used for demonstration.
+I will create a trivial collection called `Q` which bears no usefulness but can be used for demonstration.
 A couple of entities will also be created to cosmetically mimic the Scala collection library 2.10.